JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

-So we decided to change the design of the system from using images captured with the webcam and using a machine learning model, that has been trained using teachable machine.
+So we decided to change the design of the system from using sound to using images captured with the webcam.
+These images are analyzed using a machine learning model, that has been trained using teachable machine by Google.
 This was becuse of numerous issues that we discovered in Part 1 that we found to cause the system to not be a viable option.

 These issues were
     1) Audible failures are the main cause of failure and busy ktichens would be too loud for the device to operate properly